ballonwheel/ballonwheel/README.md

 $ sudo apt-get install scilab

-Install command--> atomsInstall("wgserialxcosio")

-start xcos and you can use the working files in the folder of wgserialxcosio.

 ### 2.2.1 wgserialxcosio

 https://atoms.scilab.org/toolboxes/wgserialxcosio/16.04.2

+in Scilab Install command--> atomsInstall("wgserialxcosio")

+start xcos and you can use the working files in the folder of wgserialxcosio.

 ## 2.2, maxima install